malb/m4ri/README.md

 # History

+* **2024/07/29** A new version of M4RI is available.
+It is available at https://github.com/malb/m4ri/tags.
+Charles Bouillaguet made a series of improvements, see: https://github.com/malb/m4ri/compare/release-20200125...release-20240729

 * **2020/01/25** A new version of M4RI is available with a few bugfixes.
 It is available at https://bitbucket.org/malb/m4ri/downloads.

 * **2020/01/15** A new version of M4RI is available with a few small build system tweaks.
 It is available at https://bitbucket.org/malb/m4ri/downloads.